severdia/shakespeare-obsidian/scripts_source/markdown/Henry VI, Part 3/Act 3, Scene 1.md

 *A forest in the North of England.*

-*Enter two Gamekeepers with cross-bows in their hands.*
+*Enter two Gamekeepers with crossbows in their hands.*

 **1. KEEP.**
 ==1==Under this thick-grown brake we’ll shroud ourselves,